 Classroom Expectations Step 1: Have Conversations & Read Books

-Starting at the beginning of the year, we have conversations with each day about social topics.
+Starting at the beginning of the year, we have daily conversations about social topics.
 We talk about respect, community, teamwork, responsibility, etc. I ask them questions and give them scenarios to discuss and answer.
-This encourages critical thinking and sharing of viewpoints.
+This encourages critical thinking and the sharing of viewpoints.

 Have weekly classroom meetings.
-During our classroom meetings, children are encouraged to openly share feelings, gratitude, give compliments. and solve problems.
+During our classroom meetings, children are encouraged to openly share feelings and gratitude, give compliments, and solve problems.

-I read books daily and choose stories that illustrate how children deal with different emotions and issues.
-We talk about the stories and students share their connections.
+I read books daily and choose stories illustrating how children deal with different emotions and issues.
+We talked about the stories, and the students shared their connections.
 These books for classroom meetings are perfect for teaching social skills and having those important conversations.

 Classroom Expectations Step 2: Create an Anchor Chart

 We gather as a class to create an anchor chart together (What are anchor charts?).
 I have the chart ready with the title “A Great Classroom” and a Y shape below it to create three separate areas to add our ideas.
-Children are asked to give thoughts and answer questions honestly.
-Also, you could change the title to something different that suits your class, such as “A Peaceful Classroom” or “Mrs. or Mr.’s Classroom”.
+Children are asked to give their thoughts and answer questions honestly.
+You could also change the title to something different that suits your class, such as “A Peaceful Classroom” or “Mrs. or Mr.’s Classroom.”

-I start with asking them to imagine what a “great” classroom looks like (what they see when they look around in their classroom and at the children).
-As students raise their hands and share ideas, I add those ideas to the anchor chart.
+I ask them to imagine what a “great” classroom looks like (what they see when they look around in their classroom and at the children).
+As students raise their hands and share ideas, I add them to the anchor chart.
 If I feel like an important idea has not been mentioned, I may give hints or ask questions until someone mentions it.

 Some of the ideas for “A Great Classroom looks like include happy kids, working hard, fun, learning, helping, and more.